-If you are holding a special event such as a parade or social gathering and would like to close the road, you will need permission.
-Approval must be sought from the Police and the Council and a legal order must be made before a road may be closed.
+If you're holding a special event such as a parade or social gathering and would like to close the road, you will need permission.
+Approval must be sought from the Police and the Council and a legal order must be made before a road can be closed.

-The Council has the power to grant permission for some events such as processions or charity parades; however this does depend on the nature, size and specific details of each event.
+We can grant permission for some events such as processions or charity parades, but this depends on the nature, size and specific details of each event.

-- If the closure is required for a parade or march the closure may take the form of a rolling closure which would require a police escort.
+- If the closure is required for a parade or march, it may take the form of a rolling closure which would require a police escort

-- The organiser/applicant must provide the Council with proof of its public liability insurance to the value of £10 million and would be responsible for any third party liability claims that may arise due to the event.
+- The organiser or applicant must provide us with proof of public liability insurance to the value of £10 million and would be responsible for any third party liability claims that may arise due to the event

-- It is recommended that you consult with residents and businesses that may be affected by the closure as soon as possible.
+- It's recommended that you consult with residents and businesses that may be affected by the closure as soon as possible

 Closures such as long term stoppage of traffic, reversal of traffic flow or closure of major through roads will require a Traffic Order, which can only be granted by Essex County Council.